10 Best Protein Shakes for Weight Loss of 2026

 What to Look for When Buying Protein Shakes and Powders for Weight Loss

 • Sweetener Source Some protein shakes use artificial sweeteners to add sweetness without adding sugar.
 Common artificial sweeteners are aspartame, acesulfame potassium, and sucralose.
 For people who avoid artificial sweeteners, Tieu suggests looking for an unflavored option or brands that use real sugar instead.
-Natural sweeteners like monk fruit extract and stevia are more-natural sugar-free sweetener options, but some people don't like the taste of them.
+Natural sweeteners, like monk fruit extract and stevia, are more-natural sugar-free sweetener options, but some people don’t like the taste of them.

 Do Protein Shakes and Powders Help With Weight Loss?

-Some studies suggest aiming for 20 to 30 g of protein in each meal when trying to lose weight, which is the approximate amount of protein in many protein shakes and protein powders.
+Studies support the benefits of increasing protein intake for weight loss.
+According to one review of research, some study results suggest higher protein consumption promotes fat loss and aids in appetite control.
+The review also suggests aiming for 20 to 30 g of protein in each meal when trying to lose weight, which is the approximate amount of protein in many protein shakes and protein powders.

 How Much Protein Should I Have Each Day to Lose Weight?